rohangore1999/git-scratch/README.md

 - **Binary data safety is crucial** - improper handling corrupts data and breaks Git compatibility
 - **Compression and efficient storage** - Git uses zlib compression to minimize storage space
 - **Simple but powerful design** - Complex Git features are built on these fundamental object operations

-## 🚀 Next Steps

-Future enhancements could include:

-- Tree objects (directory structures)
-- Commit objects (snapshots with metadata)
-- Branch and tag management
-- Merge and diff algorithms
-- Remote repository operations

-## 📚 Resources

-The implementation references and learning materials used in this project provide excellent deep-dives into Git internals and object storage mechanisms.